October 29, 2022

 Like my dad, all of my aunts and uncles embodied the humble sense of responsibility described by journalist Tom Brokow in his book, The Greatest Generation.
 Their first-hand experiences led my dad to caution that “war and violence are the dangers we must proactively prevent.”

 In the days leading up to the Iraq war, my dad vehemently objected.
-“They told us we had to go into Vietnam,” he protested.
+“They told us we had to go into Vietnam,” he protested to me.
 “That turned out to be untrue!
 That war was political.
 Now they’re trying to say that we have to go into Iraq.
 This war is political too!”

 Can I quote you on that?
 I asked my dad, whose strict conservative Catholic upbringing I had liberally protested as a teenager.